Nonparametric learning for impulse control problems: Some Proofs

 This proves

 Applying the same line of argument to $(\hat\tau_n)_{n\in\N}$, we see that the second inequality in the calculations above becomes equality.
 Noting that $X^{\hat K}$ is also ergodic, also the third inequality is indeed an equality.
-The same holds for the first one by Lemma \ref{lem:martingale_threshold}.
-This proves that
+The same holds for the first one adapting the first steps in the proof.
+Putting pieces together, this proves that

 i.e., $\hat K$ is optimal. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:estimate_xi}] First note that by \eqref{eq:xi} the function\ $\xi_b$ is non-decreasing in $x$.
 Therefore,

 Using the explicit expressions for the scale and speed function from \cite{borodin-salminen}, we furthermore obtain